gezielcarvalho/gezielcarvalho/README.md

 As a developer, I code with with Laravel/PHP, ReactJS and React Native.

-I can mananage structured databases, such as postgres and MySQL, or non structured databases like MongoDB and others.
+I can deal with structured databases, such as postgres and MySQL, or non structured databases like MongoDB, Firebase and others.

 As a project manager, I make use of traditional (waterfall) and Agile methodologies.